 - Reusable baby nappies are better for your and your baby’s health.
 Disposable nappies are full of harmful chemicals and toxins.

-On the negative side it could be more time consuming as you need to do the washing and then also allow for the drying of the nappies.
+On the negative side it could be more time consuming as you need to do the washing.
+You then also need to allow time for the drying of the nappies.

 - Shaped nappies come in different sizes, so you can start with smaller sizes.
 It would mean though that you would need more nappies to allows for the different ages.
 Using a smaller size means that you always have a snug fit with better containment.

 - Pocket nappies have a waterproof outer and a fleece inner insert.
-There is an opening in the back of the nappy where the inner is inserted, so you can insert several to increase the absorbency.
+There is an opening in the back of the nappy where the inner is inserted.
+Thus, you can insert several to increase the absorbency.

 - Birth to Potty are very cleverly designed nappies that can be folded down to make it smaller.
 These reusable baby nappies are the most economical as the size can be adjusted to fit the baby all the way from birth to toddler.

 - All in Two nappies have an absorbent inner liner that is attached to the waterproof outer with poppers.
-Once the liner has been attached it becomes an all in one nappy, but the inner and outer can be washed separately for faster drying.
+Once the liner has been attached it becomes an all in one nappy.
+But with these the inner and outer can be washed separately for faster drying.